engagetech/frontend-coding-challenge/README.md

 You will need to create an Angular application that displays the data returned from a  REST endpoint provided by the included Java application.

 For matching the visual aspect of the designs, you are free to use any CSS styles you like, with any methodology you prefer.
 The font family should be `Open Sans`.

+We are not looking for extensive browser support, providing it works in recent versions of Chrome and Firefox, that's fine!

 ### Requirements